secured lock Secured with SHA-256 Encryption

 What is Minnesota’s car culture?

-However, sometimes you see excessive speeds on the freeways and dangerous driving during the brutal winter weather.
+However, you sometimes see excessive freeway speeds and dangerous driving during the brutal winter weather.
 Consequently, you may see a lot of accidents, spinouts, and rollovers during winter weather.
 Pick-up trucks, primarily the Ford F-150, are liked in the North Star state.

 Minnesotans prefer to drive for everything.
-In the city of Minneapolis, around 90 percent of trips are done using a car.
+In Minneapolis, around 90 percent of trips are done using a car.

-The city is preparing a 2040 Comprehensive Plan in which it wants residents to drive less for errands such as grocery shopping by bringing shops closer to homes.
-But, till that happens, the residents have to drive, and therefore an adequate auto insurance coverage is vital.
+The city is preparing a 2040 Comprehensive Plan to reduce residents’ driving for errands such as grocery shopping by bringing shops closer to homes.
+But until that happens, residents will have to drive, so adequate cheap auto insurance in Minnesota is vital.

 The next obvious question you may have is: ‘But what is adequate coverage?’
 Well, it depends on how much you are driving, your track record, where you stay, and much more.
 But, what is not negotiable is the minimum auto liability insurance that you must purchase.

-The state requires you to carry the proof of coverage and enacted a law in 2016 that mandates that residents must prove insurance coverage while registering a vehicle in the state.
-The State of Minnesota mandates that you must have the following minimum coverage:
+The state requires you to carry proof of coverage and a law was enacted in 2016 that mandates that residents must prove insurance coverage when registering a vehicle in the state.
+The State of Minnesota mandates that you must have the following minimum coverage for cheap auto insurance in Minnesota:

 Liability coverage